LauraKirby/aspera-ibm-analytics-api/setup.md

   > I. Obtain the necessary elements for authorization

   > II.
-Prepare an integration with AoC
+Configure an integration with AoC

 ## I. Obtain the necessary elements for authorization

-1. For the purpose of simplicity, create an `analytics-api-demo` directory to hold all the required files for this procedure.
+1. Create a directory with a useful name, such as `analytics-api-demo`, to hold all the required files for this procedure.
 In terminal, run the following:

     ```bash
     mkdir analytics-api-demo